ryan-p-randall/monthly-planning-files/README.md

   - [wikilink](https://atom.io/packages/wikilink), which lets you link between notes using the name of the `[[target note]]` surrounded by two brackets.
 That's right: with the package installed, that `[[target note]]` could let you quickly jump to a separate note named `target note`.
 These files already include this style link for moving between months or years.
   - [Tomatimer](https://atom.io/packages/tomatimer), which puts a lightly configurable [pomodoro timer](https://en.wikipedia.org/wiki/Pomodoro_Technique) into Atom's status bar and reminds you to take occasional breaks.
 The files have the beginnings of a markdown-formatted table for each day in case you're moved to try the [Pomodoro technique](http://baomee.info/pdf/technique/1.pdf) in detail that day.

+### phone text editors

 As for the phone side of things… [Editorial](https://omz-software.com/editorial/) is the only iOS editor I know of that will quickly let you move through markdown files by heading.
 I hope it gets an update soon and/or that this feature begins being common in phone editors, of which there are [more than a few](https://brettterpstra.com/ios-text-editors/).

+If you know of others phone editors that let users move through markdown files by heading, please let me know.
+Maybe submit a comment as an issue here on Github?

 ## recommended use